-Analysis: Where do the Huskies fit in the Pac-12 basketball power rankings next season?
+Analysis: Where do the Huskies and Cougars fit in the Pac-12 basketball power rankings next season?

 * Uptick likely: USC

-* More of the same: Cal, Stanford, Washington State, UCLA
+* More of the same: California, Stanford, Washington State, UCLA

 * Regression likely: Arizona State, Utah, Oregon State, Washington.